bakugod/canvas/README.md

 # canvas

-To start this project you need write this in cmd
+To start that project you need write this in cmd
 ```
 cd ctx && npm install